Walter Cronkite: Trailblazer of Bias

 by Dan Gifford

-“Krankheit” in German is pronounced the same as the “Cronkite” following “Walter.”
-The German word means “sickness” while the “Walter” word means the man who infected TV news with the gazillion dollar-salary Star Anchor larger than the news he is supposed to be presenting.
+"Krankheit" in German is pronounced the same as the "Cronkite" following "Walter."
+The German word means "sickness" while the "Walter" word means the man who infected TV news with the gazillion dollar-salary Star Anchor larger than the news he was supposed to be presenting.

 I don't say that to be mean-spirited or disrespectful of a man who was "the most trusted man in America," but nobody else appears to be pointing out that Cronkite was actually a one world government ideologue; an advocate of a politically correct, totalitarian world government who used his trust to influence public policy in accordance with his own beliefs.

-Cronkite should be the poster boy for full disclosure of a reporter’s politics — something I strongly advocate.
-Instead, he continues to be lauded as “Uncle Walter,” the journalist who was totally unbiased in his reportage at a time when there were only three networks and the size of his news audience and personal influence on politics and national policy was far beyond anything that can be imagined by those who did not experience it.
+Cronkite should be the poster boy for full disclosure of a reporter's politics -- something I strongly advocate.
+Instead, he continues to be lauded as "Uncle Walter," the journalist who was totally unbiased in his reportage at a time when there were only three networks and the size of his news audience and personal influence on politics and national policy was far beyond anything that can be imagined by those who did not experience it.
 That meant Cronkite was the national oracle of fact and truth during his time as Anchor and Managing Editor of CBS Evening News from 1962 to 1981.
 But was he really unbiased?
-Well, that’s not quite the way it was.
+Well, that's not quite the way it was.

 Cronkite was accused of political prejudice by Republicans and conservatives as soon as he became CBS' big kahuna.
 The bias they claimed was not so much in the words he said, it was in the way he said those words in combination with his story selection, pictures and facial expressions following comments made by non-liberals.